diamondvalifeanyi/backendCoreInfra/README.md

 ## Description
 A backend system for managing card-related operations, including a dashboard, card request flow, and card profile flow.
 Built with Node.js, Express.js, and PostgreSQL.

+## DOCUMENTATION
+you can view at baseurl/documentation once the service is running.

 ## Features
 Dashboard – Displays card-related information.